 In 1993 Henderson County Schools merged with the Hendersonville City Schools to form the Henderson County Public Schools.
 The Henderson County Public Schools is now comprised of four school districts (East, Hendersonville, North, and West).
 We have a total of 23 schools; 13 elementary schools, 4 middle schools, 4 high schools, 1 education center, and 1 early college high school.
 The student population has grown to over 13,500.
 Our teaching staff is over 900.
-With approximately 1700 employees, the Henderson County Public Schools is the largest employer in Henderson County.
+With more than 2,000 employees, Henderson County Public Schools is the largest employer in Henderson County.

 Click on About Us in the blue bar above to access links on Student Code of Conduct, Distance Learning, Educational Community Partners, Facility Rentals, Kindergarten Registration, Mission/Vision/Values, Strategic Plan, NC Pre-K/Kindergarten Transition and the NC School Report Card.